 I usually make this stuffed pepper soup recipe on the stove top because it’s faster and because I like to control how long the peppers are cooked, I hate mushy peppers.
 However, if you won’t be home or just don’t want to deal with it, it’s definitely a delicious option.

 If you decide to make slow cooker stuffed pepper soup, I would recommend that you follow these steps:

-- Add the diced onions, Italian seasonings, garlic, tomato paste, canned tomatoes, bell peppers, and vegetable broth to the crockpot.
+- Add the diced onions, Italian seasonings, garlic, tomato paste, maple syrup, canned tomatoes, bell peppers, and vegetable broth to the crockpot.
 Stir to combine.
 (Omit the olive oil.)

 - You can cook the quinoa in the slow cooker or in a separate pot.
 If you decide to cook the quinoa in a slow cooker with the rest of the stuffed bell pepper soup, you will need to add an additional two cups of broth or water to make sure the quinoa has enough liquid to cook in.

 - Set the slow cooker to cook for 2.5-3 hours on high, if you cook the soup for 6-8 hours on low the quinoa and peppers will get really mushy.
 Check the consistency at 2.5 hours!

 - If you prefer a firmer bell pepper consistency like me, add them to the slow cooker during the last hour of cooking.
 If you put the peppers in at the beginning they’ll be super soft by the end of the cooking time.

 Can You Freeze Easy Stuffed Bell Pepper Soup?